Microbial food web

-The microbial food web refers to the combined trophic interactions among microbes in aquatic environments.
-These microbes include viruses, bacteria, algae, heterotrophic protists (such as ciliates and flagellates).
-In aquatic ecosystems, microbial food webs are essential because they form the basis for the cycling of nutrients and energy.
-These webs are vital to the stability and production of ecosystems in a variety of aquatic environments, including lakes, rivers, and oceans.
-By converting dissolved organic carbon (DOC) and other nutrients into biomass that larger organisms may eat, microbial food webs maintain higher trophic levels.
-Thus, these webs are crucial for energy flow and nutrient cycling in both freshwater and marine ecosystems.
+The microbial food web describes the network of trophic interactions among microorganisms in aquatic ecosystems, including viruses, bacteria, algae, and heterotrophic protists (such as ciliates and flagellates).
+From a broad stance, microorganisms form the base of many aquatic food webs.
+Photosynthetic microbes such as cyanobacteria, diatoms, and other phytoplankton convert sunlight into organic matter through photosynthesis.
+Heterotrophic bacteria consume dissolved organic matter, while protists graze on bacteria and small algae.
+These interactions regulate the transfer of energy and nutrients through processes such as primary production, grazing, decomposition, the microbial loop, and viral lysis.
+Microbial food webs play a central role in global carbon, nitrogen, and phosphorus cycling and strongly influence ecosystem productivity via nutrient cycling in both freshwater and marine ecosystems.

-Role of Different Microbes
+Major Components

 In aquatic environments, microbes constitute the base of the food web.
 Single celled photosynthetic organisms such as diatoms and cyanobacteria are generally the most important primary producers in the open ocean.
-Many of these cells, especially cyanobacteria, are too small to be captured and consumed by small crustaceans and planktonic larvae.
+Many of these cells, especially cyanobacteria, are too small to be captured and consumed by small crustaceans and planktonic larva.
 Instead, these cells are consumed by phagotrophic protists which are readily consumed by larger organisms.